Skip to content

 How DIG Monitors, Evaluates and Learns

-DIG measure our success in two ways; 1) monitoring progress towards overall program goals and 2) evaluating overall impact.
+DIG measures our success in two ways: 1) monitoring progress towards overall program goals and 2) evaluating overall impact.

 Monitoring Progress Towards Program Goals